jamiephan/HeroesOfTheStorm_TryMode2.0/INSTALL.md

 >Note that: `trymode20.stormmap` in the Release page is the same as the `(10)trymemode.stormmap` folder in this repo.

-After downloaded any `.stormmap` files from the [Release](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0/releases) page, rename the file to `(10)trymemode.stormmap` and place it in the `"Heroes_Of_The_Storm_Install_Location/maps/heroes/singleplayermaps"` (also create necessary directories), which you should get the similar directory structure:
+1. Download any `.stormmap` file.
+2. Rename the file to `(10)trymemode.stormmap`.
+3. Place the file in `"Heroes_Of_The_Storm_Install_Location/maps/heroes/singleplayermaps"`(also create necessary directories)

+You should get the similar directory structure as below:

     Heroes of the Storm/
     ├── HeroesData/